vuralevren/altogic-auth-react/README.md

 export default AuthRedirectView;
 ```

-### Login With Magic Link Page
+### Magic Link Page
-In this page, we will show a form to log in with Magic Link with only email.
-We will use Altogic's altogic.auth.sendMagicLinkEmail() function to log in.
+On this page, we will show a form to log in with Magic Link with only email.
+We will use Altogic's `altogic.auth.sendMagicLinkEmail()` function to log in.

-### How login With Magic Link Works

-If there is a user matching the entered email address, this function sends a link to that user by mail. and if the link in the e-mail is clicked, the user is logged in.
+If a user matches the entered email address, this function sends a link to that user by mail, and if the link in the e-mail is clicked, the user is logged in.

 ```javascript
 // /src/pages/magic-link.js